-- A. The centralized model originated prior to the development of the microprocessor, which made PC's possible.
-With the replacement of dumb terminals by powerful and inexpensive PC's, it becomes possible to shift some of the burden of computation from the computer system storing the database to the individual computers serving individual users.
-This led to the development of the client-server model, which we have discussed earlier in the course. - B. A typical client-server application can be thought of as a system comprised of several layers. - 1.
-The structure discussed in the text: A "front end" that manages interaction with the user, and a "back end" that manages the database. - 2.
-A three layer architecture: - a.
-The user interface layer (typically a GUI). - b.
-The business layer (performs the actual processing specific to the application). - c.
-The database layer. - C. Actually, there are a couple of ways to structure the database layer that we didn't discuss when we discussed client-server architecture earlier in the course, because we had not yet discussed the overall structure of a DBMS. - One model is called the TRANSACTION SERVER model the database server executes database transactions on behalf of the client, but need not incorporate any awareness of what purpose the transactions are actually serving as far as the user's application is concerned. - a.
-As noted in the text, when SQL is used as the medium of communication between the client and the server, it becomes very possible for the client and server software to be produced by two different vendors - and, indeed, for one server to service applications written using many different software packages, and, as well, for one client to access different servers running different DBMS's. - b.
-This shifts the load of application-specific computation from the server to the client, while still leaving the server responsible for all query-processing related computation (query parsing, strategy selection, performing joins, etc.) In particular, no application-specific code need reside on the server (unless stored procedures are used, as might be done to support embedded SQL), and no database-specific code needs to reside on the client.
+- C. Actually, there are a couple of ways to structure the database layer. - 1.
+One model is called the TRANSACTION SERVER model the database server executes database transactions on behalf of the client, but need not incorporate any awareness of what purpose the transactions are actually serving as far as the user's application is concerned.

+- a.
+As noted in the text, when SQL is used as the medium of communication between the client and the server, it becomes very possible for the client and server software to be produced by two different vendors and, indeed, for one server to service applications written using many different software packages, and, as well, for one client to access different servers running different DBMS's. - b.
+This shifts the load of application-specific computation from the server to the business layer, while still leaving the database server responsible for all query-processing related computation (query parsing, strategy selection, performing joins, etc.) In particular, no application-specific code need reside on the database server (unless stored procedures are used, as might be done to support embedded SQL), and no database-specific code needs to reside on the client.